Collapsing regular Riemannian foliations with flat leaves: Introduction

 In this work we show that on a simply-connected manifold under the updated definition, such $B$-foliations with leaves of positive constant dimension are given by torus actions.

 \begin{mtheorem}\th Consider $(M,\fol,g)$ a regular $B$-foliation on a compact simply-connected Riemannian manifold.
 Then the foliation $\fol$ is induced by an isometric torus action. \end{mtheorem}

 To prove \th\ref{MT: flat foliations are given by group actions} we compare regular $B$-foliations to the so called $\F$-structures and $\Ns$-structures introduced by Cheeger, Gromov and Fukaya in \cite{CheegerGromov1986} and \cite{CheegerFukayaGromov1992}.
 These are other types of foliations, and were introduced when studying the notion of ``collapse with bounded curvature'' onto metric spaces.
+We present now the definition of $\F$-structures (for the definition of $\Ns$-structures see Section~\ref{SS: N- and F-structures}).
 We recall that an $\F$-structure is given by an open cover $\{U_i\}_{i\in \mathfrak{I}}$ of $M$, together with a $T^{k_i}$-action on a finite normal (or Galois) cover $\pi_i\colon \tilde{U}_i\to U_i$ for each index, such that the torus actions satisfy certain compatibility conditions when passing from one neighborhood to another, and they are compatible with the action of the deck-transformation group of $\pi_i$ (see for example \cite[Definition 19.2]{Fukaya1990}).
 An $\F$-structure induces a partition of $M$ into submanifolds called the orbits of the $\F$-structure.
 We say that a sequence of Riemannian metrics $\{g_n\}_{n\in \N}$ on a compact manifold $M$ \emph{collapses with bounded curvature} if there exist constants $\lambda\leq \Lambda\in \R$ such that

 and for any $p\in M$ the injectivity radius of $g_n$ at $p$ goes to $0$ as $n\to \infty$ (see for example \cite[p.
 69]{Pansu1985}).
 By \cite{CheegerGromov1986} and \cite{CheegerGromov1990} we have that $\F$-structures characterize collapse with bounded curvature: A compact manifold collapses with bounded curvature if and only if it admits an $\F$-structure whose orbits have positive dimension.